NREL/floris/_sources/examples.md

 24 (effects of tilt on turbine power and thrust coefficients) and 25 (vertical wake deflection by a forced tilt angle).

+### 30_multi_dimensional_cp_ct.py

+This example showcases the capability of using multi-dimensional Cp/Ct data in turbine defintions dependent on external conditions.
+Specifically, fictional data for varying Cp/Ct values based on wave period, Ts, and wave height, Hs, is used, showing the user how to setup the turbine definition and input file.
+Also demonstrated is the different method for getting turbine powers when using multi-dimensional Cp/Ct data.

+### 31_multi_dimensional_cp_ct_2Hs.py

+This example builds on example 30.
+Specifically, fictional data for varying Cp/Ct values based on wave period, Ts, and wave height, Hs, is used to show the difference in power performance for different wave heights.

 ## Optimization

 These examples demonstrate use of the optimization routines